cscart/docs/en/user_guide/marketing/abandoned_live_carts.rst

 Abandoned / Live carts
 **********************

-This section keeps personal lists of products that your store visitors added to their carts and wishlist, but that have not been purchased for some reason or another.
-For registered customers, the products from the list are automatically added to the cart when they visit your store again.
+The **Marketing → Abandoned / Live carts** section contains the lists of products that your store visitors added to their carts and wishlists but didn't purchase for some reason.
+When registered customers leave the website and return later, the products that were in their carts will be readded to their carts automatically.

 .. note::